DGRAG: Distributed Graph-based Retrieval-Augmented Generation in Edge-Cloud Systems: Related Work

 \subsection{Graph-based RAG}

-In recent years, Retrieval-Augmented Generation (RAG) has emerged as a key technique for enhancing the capabilities of large language models (LLMs).
-Traditional RAG approaches augment LLMs by retrieving relevant text passages from large-scale corpora, aiming to mitigate inherent limitations such as knowledge incompleteness, outdated information, and hallucinations.
-However, most conventional RAG systems rely on dense retrieval based on vector similarity, which often falls short in capturing complex relationships between entities and deep semantic associations.
-As a result, such methods may struggle to provide truly precise and contextually rich knowledge.
+In recent years, RAGs have become a key technique for enhancing LLMs.
+Traditional RAG systems rely on dense retrieval methods based on vector similarity, which often struggle to capture complex relationships and deep semantic connections.
+To address these limitations, graph-based RAG has emerged, leveraging the powerful representational capabilities of knowledge graphs (KGs) to enable more precise and contextually rich retrieval.

-To overcome these limitations, graph-based Retrieval-Augmented Generation (Graph-based RAG) has been introduced.
-The central idea of Graph-based RAG is to leverage the powerful representational capabilities of knowledge graphs (KGs) or other graph structures for organizing and retrieving information.
-GraphRAG \cite{edge2024local} pioneered this approach by incorporating knowledge graphs into the retrieval process to enhance the comprehensiveness of retrieved documents.
-Subsequently, systems such as LightRAG and MiniRAG have adopted the GraphRAG paradigm, offering more lightweight implementations.
-KG-RAG \cite{soman2024biomedical} further advanced the field by applying minimal graph patterns for context extraction and pruning, and employing an embedding method that reduces token consumption by over 50\% without compromising accuracy, thus achieving efficient and robust RAG performance on proprietary LLMs.
+GraphRAG~\cite{edge2024local} pioneered graph-based RAG by integrating KGs into the retrieval process, enhancing the diversity and coverage of retrieved documents while reducing computational cost.
+This paradigm has since been streamlined by LightRAG~\cite{guo2024lightrag} and MiniRAG~\cite{fan2025minirag}.
+LightRAG~\cite{guo2024lightrag} introduces a dual-level retrieval framework capturing both entity-level and thematic information, whereas MiniRAG~\cite{fan2025minirag} designs a semantic-aware heterogeneous graph index and topology-enhanced retrieval tailored for small language models (SLMs) in resource-limited settings.
+Building on these developments, the authors of~\cite{zhao20252graphrag} propose a lightweight graph-based index with an adaptive retrieval mechanism that dynamically switches between local and global search based on entity connectivity, enabling faster indexing and more efficient evidence selection while preserving answer quality.